DevlessTeam/docs/quick-start.md

 #### Step 4: Set up a data table

 A table is a place where data can be stored.
-It acts just like a table in e.g. Excel.Set up a table by hitting the new table button:
+It acts just like a table in e.g. Excel.
+Set up a table by hitting the new table button:

 ![](/assets/new_table_button.png)